-We plan to investigate the representation of real values to a high or arbitrary degree of precision.
+We plan to investigate the representation of real values to a high or arbitary degree of precision.
 Such representations would allow for the coordinates of primitives to be relative to a single global coordinate system.
 We would expect a decrease in performance with increased complexity of the data structure used to represent a real value.
-Both software and hardware techniques will be explored.
 We will also consider the limitations imposed by performing calculations on the GPU or CPU.